Cherish Your Spouse, Change Your Marriage (Part 2 of 2)

-End of Excerpt
+End of Preview

 Jim: Greg and Bob, uh, welcome to Focus.

-Greg: Hey, thank you.
+Dr. Smalley: Hey, thank you.
 It’s so good to be with you guys.

 Jim: You’ve been here a few times, Greg.
 Bob, this is your first time.

-Bob Paul: First time on the broadcast.
+Bob: First time on the broadcast.

 Bob: That’s correct.

-Jim: … and helping couples every day, right?
+Jim: … helping couples every day, right?

-Jim: At Hope Restored.
+Jim: In Hope Restored.